 Some NotAlone.gov resources also are available below, under Resources.

-- Train campus law enforcement or security staff;
+- Train campus law enforcement or security staff to effectively respond to these crimes.

-- Educate campus judicial or disciplinary boards on the unique dynamics of these crimes; and
+- Educate campus judicial or disciplinary boards on the unique dynamics of these crimes.

 - Create a coordinated community response to enhance victim assistance and safety while holding offenders accountable.